jessesadler/quarto-blog/content/page/about.md

 ---
 title: About me
-subtitle: ""
-comments: false
 ---

 I am historian and coffee lover.
-I received a Ph.D. in European History from UCLA in 2015.
+I received a Ph.D. in European History from UCLA in 2015 and have taught courses on cultural and intellectual history of early modern Europe.

 ### Research